Okipa/laravel-table/README.md

 Easily render tables from Eloquent models in your views.

-This package is shipped with a pre-configuration for `Bootstrap 4.*` and `FontAwesome 5` but can quickly be reconfigured to work with any UI framework.
+This package is shipped with a pre-configuration for `Bootstrap 4.*` and `FontAwesome 5` but can be fully reconfigured to work with any UI framework.

 ## Compatibility